Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

+so does not present an obstruction to solution.
+But the solution cannot be found in Schnabl gauge.

-If we want to proceed in Schnabl gauge, our only choice is to assume that the two point function of marginal operators vanishes.
-This requires that the marginal operators have no singularity in their OPE:
+If we want to proceed in Schnabl gauge, our only choice is to assume that the OPE of marginal operators is not singular:

 To simplify the analysis at higher orders, we will in fact assume that all powers of the string field $V$ are finite.
 This will be called a {\it regular marginal deformation}.
-If higher order products of $V$ are divergent, new obstructions can appear at third order or higher; depending on whether the obstruction is BRST exact, this would either indicate that the deformation is not exactly marginal or that the solution cannot be found in Schnabl gauge.
+If higher order products of $V$ are divergent, new obstructions can appear at third order or higher.
+Depending on whether the obstruction is BRST exact, this would either indicate that the deformation is not exactly marginal or that the solution cannot be found in Schnabl gauge.
 The restriction to regular marginal deformations is not as limiting as one might think.
 One example of $V$ with regular OPE is the exponential rolling tachyon deformation

 This leads to a time-dependent solution where the reference D-brane decays starting from an infinitesimal, homogeneous tachyon fluctuation in the infinite past.
 At late times the solution oscillates violently with diverging amplitude, a phenomenon which has been the subject of much discussion \cite{MoellerZwiebach_rolling,Hata_rolling}.
-The connection between this behavior and the emergence of tachyon matter \cite{Sen_matter} and closed strings at late times has not been fully clarified.
 Another interesting example is the lightlike rolling tachyon deformation \cite{Hellerman}

 which in a linear dilaton background can be made marginal.
 This represents a solution where the reference D-brane decays starting from an infinitesimal homogeneous tachyon fluctuation in the infinite lightcone past.
 Unlike the timelike decay process, the solution does not oscillate at late times and smoothly approaches the tachyon vacuum \cite{Hellerman,rollingvac}.
-This is a notable example of an exact solution representing a time-dependent transition between open string vacua.
-The observation of \cite{KOSsing} implies that regular marginal deformations also include a large number of exactly marginal deformations which are independent of the $X^0$ component of the $\BCFT$.
+This is notable as an example of an exact solution representing a time-dependent transition between open string vacua.
+Regular marginal deformations also include a number of exactly marginal deformations which are independent of the $X^0$ component of the $\BCFT$ \cite{KOSsing}.
 Given $\widehat{V}_\mathrm{bare}(x)$ with a double pole (and {\it only} a double pole) in the OPE with itself with unit coefficient, we may consider a modified marginal operator